mohan6451/docker/README.md

 :/usr/share/nginx/html -> where iis file is located

-to get the container details: docker inspect <container ID>
+to get the container/image details: docker inspect <container ID>/<imageID>